 Or to put it in English “ Happy Christmas”, and if you are thinking of coming to Cornwall over the festive period, then you should be planning now.
 Why not take a few days out before Christmas and head down to Cornwall to get away from it all, browse the independent shops in a destination like St Ives or Truro, instead of braving the crowds in a mall full of faceless emporiums.

 Take a blustery walk on the beach, enjoy a bowl of steaming fish stew in a Cornish pub, wave watch from behind the comfort of a hotels windows….
 And if you time it right, you could catch one of Cornwall’s festive events, some of which are listed below.

-Christmas Markets: Truro has markets galore from the 19th November, when the Christmas lights were switched on, right through to Christmas Eve.
-There’s also a festive market at Heartlands in early December and there will be plenty of stalls in Falmouth during their big festive weekend on the 11th and 12th.
+Christmas Markets: Truro has markets galore from the early December right through to Christmas Eve.
+There’s also the return of the Christmas Festival at Padstow in early December, the same weekend as the Fowey Christmas Market and there will be plenty of stalls in Falmouth during their big festive weekend on the 10th and 11th.

-And if you can’t get away before Christmas, or you want to treat that someone special after all they have done this year, why not book a trip away afterwards and surprise them on Christmas Day?
-St Michael’s Hotel in Falmouth have Twixmas breaks from 27th December and many other accommodation providers will be offering similar, just check out our website.
+And if you can’t get away before Christmas, or you want to treat that someone special after all they have done this year, why not book a trip away in the spring and surprise them on Christmas Day?
+Check out Visit Cornwall's website and see what's available.

 For up to date what’s on info, places to go and just about everything else… head over to the Visit Cornwall website